-Of course, you can get any of these or other jewelry, gift cards for clothes or workout clothes (then let her go solo shopping!), mail order monthly deliveries like Stitch Fix for clothes or Birch Box for beauty, a funny coffee mug, but the the best gift of all is a handwritten note, a special craft from the kids, a song, or letting mom take a pass on every action for the day.
+Of course, you can get any of these or other jewelry, gift cards for clothes or workout clothes (then let her go solo shopping!), mail order monthly deliveries like Stitch Fix for clothes or a Thrive Market membership if she’s into healthy foods and natural products, a funny coffee mug, but the the best gift of all is a handwritten note, a special craft from the kids, a song, or letting mom take a pass on every action for the day.
 You know, basically anytime the kids want to say mom, have them replace it with the word dad instead.

 All gifts and jokes aside, I couldn’t feel more grateful to have the opportunity to be a mom.
 I love my days with my kids and though that is gift enough, a big hug and thank you sure goes a long way with making it through the fussy days.

 If you are a mom, what would mean the most to you on Mother’s Day?